-Preparation and adoption of the FY 2023 Financial and Operating Plan is a team effort, a culmination of months of work involving community builders at all levels of our organization.
+Preparation and adoption of the FY 2023 Proposed Financial and Operating Plan is a team effort, a culmination of months of work involving community builders at all levels of our organization.
 Thank you to our staff for their willingness to develop innovative ideas and financial plans to meet our goals.
 Thank you especially to the Budget Division for their assistance in preparation of this plan.
 Finally, thank you to the City Commission for their leadership in moving ahead on numerous issues, including identify critical needs in our core operations and supporting responsive solutions in these key areas.

-The FY 2023 Adopted Financial and Operating Plan was presented to City Commission at the first public hearing on September 8, 2022 and a second public hearing on September 22, 2022.
-I look forward to working with you, our neighbors and our community builders to implement the Fiscal Year 2023 Adopted Financial and Operating Plan.
+The FY 2023 Proposed Financial and Operating Plan is hereby presented to City Commission at the first public hearing on September 8, 2022.
+A final public hearing will be held on September 22, 2022.
+I look forward to working with you, our neighbors and our community builders to finalize and implement the Fiscal Year 2023 Proposed Financial and Operating Plan.